4

 Frequently Asked Questions About Our Methodology

-Is this IQ test scientifically accurate?
+Is this IQ test transparent about accuracy?

 Does this IQ test use Item Response Theory?